Dance Studio Life 2018 Editorial Content (comprehensive)

 November: Focus on the Classroom

-Plus: Our at-your-fingertips annual listings of competitions & conventions
+Plus: Our at-your-fingertips annual listings of competitions and conventions